developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/about/index.md

 * **%SECONDARYDIR% -** resolves to the root directory of external storage (i.e. `/storage/sdcard1`)
 * **%PERSISTCONFDIR% -** resolves to a directory that persists after an Enterprise Reset of the device (i.e. `/enterprise/device/enterprisebrowser`)

-For details, see the [Config.XML Reference](../configreference/#substitutionvariables).
+For details, see the [Config.xml Reference](../configreference/#substitutionvariables).

 -----